All Episodes

 You can't, as an American, you couldn't go anywhere and open a bank account now because they passed this thing called the Fat Cat Act, right?

-That's that that was passed in Congress.
+That was passed in Congress.

-You can't go to Bermuda and open a bank account, you can go to Paris and open a bank account, you can't go to J Geneva and open a bank account, because no bank anywhere on the planet wants to do business with Americans because this Congress passed this thing called the Fat Cat Act that makes it impossible for Americans to have a bank account anywhere around the world.
+You can't go to Geneva and open a bank account because no bank anywhere on the planet wants to do business with Americans because this Congress passed this thing called the Fat Cat Act that makes it impossible for Americans to have a bank account anywhere around the world.

-That that same government then turns around and says, but we can't do anything to stop Jose, who's in America illegally opening a a bank account at the branch of the first bank of Kansas City, Missouri.
+So the same government that can make it impossible, that can apply enough pressure on a bank in Tokyo or a bank in Sydney to say, I'm not going to let Chris of Kansas City, Missouri open a bank account, that same government then turns around and says, but we can't do anything to stop Jose, who's in America illegally, opening a bank account at the branch of the first bank of Kansas City, Missouri.

-Don't don't you understand that the this is incompatible?
+Don't you understand that this is incompatible?

-The difference is it's being used to to make your life hell if you try to fly from Kansas City to Chicago.
+The difference is it's being used to make your life hell if you try to fly from Kansas City to Chicago.

-It's being used to make your life hell if you happen to buy a uh beach place in the Turks and Caicos and want to open a bank account in Grand Turk.
+It's being used to make your life hell if you happen to buy a beach place in the Turks and Caicos and want to open a bank account in Grand Turk.

 It knows every single telephone call you've placed, every email you've made.

-The big government state already exists, it's just turned on you and legal people in the country legally rather than those who are here illegally, Chris.
+It's just turned on you and legal people in the country legally rather than those who are here illegally, Chris.

 Well, thank you.

-I think I think that was a satisfied customer.
+I think that was a satisfied customer.

 I hope so.

-Listen, this business about collapsing the economy.
+Listen, this business about collapsing the economy, what is it now?

 We have the lowest workforce participation in American history.

-In part because illegal immigration on this scale, to the point where 8% of the babies born in the country are illegal, you imagine the 13% of California school children who are the children of illegals, you imagine what the wages are here.
+In part because illegal immigration on this scale to the point where 8% of the babies born in the country are illegal, you imagine the 13% of California schoolchildren who are the children of illegals.

 They're miserable.